harv-ma/CinemaApp/README.md

 ### Description
-Cinema books is a website specifically for making and management film showings.
+Cinema books is a website specifically for making and managing film showings.
 Admins can manage them.
 Users can browse films and showings, then book and view their bookings on their user page.

 ------------
 ### Versions